-The subject land is located such that direct impacts to better condition Hunter Lowland Redgum Forest EEC (within the E3 zone) are avoided and the east /west fauna and riparian corridor is maintained.
+The proposed final development footprint is zoned R1 and the overall impact area on R1 zoned land is much greater than the impacts on C3 zoned land, in which the proponent has revised the proposed subdivision layout plan to achieve avoid and minimise within areas of high biodiversity value where feasible.
+In addition, the final footprint has been located such that direct impacts to better condition Hunter Lowland Redgum Forest EEC (within the C3 zoned land) are avoided and the east /west fauna and riparian corridor is maintained.
 Moreover, indirect impacts to better condition remnant vegetation adjoining the subject land are able to be minimised through careful management of APZ areas which will provide a manageable 'buffer' separating the EEC vegetation from the operational infrastructure.
+The detention basin has been located to avoid hollow-bearing trees and within an edge affected area of Hunter Lowland Redgum Forest EEC and River-flat Eucalypt Forest CEEC.

-By incorporating biodiversity constraints in to the early design phase, the proposed development of the subject land has been able to restrict direct impacts to:
+By incorporating biodiversity constraints into the early design phase, the proposed development of the subject land has been able to restrict direct impacts to:

-- Removal of 0.56 hectares of previously disturbed land and exotic vegetation. - Removal of 3.0 hectares of Lower Hunter Spotted Gum Ironbark Forest EEC and Brush-tailed Phascogale habitat.

-- Removal of 0.1 hectares of Hunter Lowland Redgum Forest EEC. - Removal of 9 hollow-bearing trees within the subject land (retention of 7 hollow-bearing trees).
+- Removal of 0.56 hectares of previously disturbed land and exotic vegetation. - Removal of 2.98 hectares of Lower Hunter Spotted Gum Ironbark Forest EEC and Brush-tailed Phascogale habitat. - Removal of 0.15 hectares of Hunter Lowland Redgum Forest EEC and River-flat Eucalypt Forest CEEC. - Removal of trees containing 33 hollows-bearing trees within the subject land (retention of 11 hollowbearing trees).
 Hollow-bearing trees in the APZ are to be identified and marked prior to construction to be retained.